gillyv8/GBSanaly/Data/BIOL710_Dataset_Card.md

 RNA polymerase subunit beta (rpoB), and DNA gyrase subunit B (gyrB), for downstream comparative and evolutionary analyses.

-Single-nucleotide polymorphism (SNP) and single-codon variant (SCV) frequencies were calculated using Anvi’o’s variant detection pipeline.
+Single-codon variant (SCV)frequencies were calculated using Anvi’o’s variant detection pipeline.
 Aligned reads were mapped to the reference genome using Bowtie2, and variants were identified at each position across all samples.
-SNP frequencies reflect the proportion of reads supporting nucleotide-level variants, while SCV frequencies quantify codon-level variation within protein-coding genes.
+SCV frequencies quantify codon-level variation within protein-coding genes.
 These frequencies were extracted per gene and used for statistical analysis of site- and time-dependent variation.

 ## Curation Rational:

-This dataset was created to analyze variation in SNPs and SCVs in the thermophilic bacteria Thermoflexus Hugenholtzii of 3 commonly studied core genes rpoB- the beta subunit of RNA polymerase in bacteria, gyrB- the beta subunit of DNA gyrase, and recA- a key protein involved in the homologous DNA repair process.
+This dataset was created to analyze variation of SCVs in the thermophilic bacteria Thermoflexus Hugenholtzii of 3 commonly studied core genes rpoB- the beta subunit of RNA polymerase in bacteria, gyrB- the beta subunit of DNA gyrase, and recA- a key protein involved in the homologous DNA repair process.

-    # Datasets
+    # Dataset
-    snp <- read.csv("Thermo_Hugo_SNP.csv")
     scv <- read.csv("Thermo_Hugo_SCV.csv")
     head(scv)